canyon289/conference_playbook/_sources/intro.md

 for how plan conferences for folks to share ideas and inspiration, earn revenue for your community, and generally just bring people together.

+I've just come off planning PyMCon and it seems like the community really had fun overall, from the volunteers to the attendees.
+Given that I figure other people would want the same community building fun but don't know where to start.
+I aim to share the knowledge here so like all open source projects people take ideas and be empowered to run with them.

+## Intended Takeaway
+Everyone should know that they can plan a conference of their own, big or small.
+This book will an example and a guide of how you can run a conference for your community.

 ## Please pardon the dust
 I'm writing this book in an "Open Source Software" fashion, where I write a prototype quickly